Reaktor

-Reaktor is a graphical modular software music studio developed by Native Instruments (NI).
+Reaktor is a graphical modular software music studio developed by Stephan Schmidt and Volker Hinz as founders of Native Instruments (NI).
 It allows musicians and sound specialists to design and build their own instruments, samplers, effects and sound design tools.
-It is supplied with many ready-to-use instruments and effects, from emulations of classic synthesizers to futuristic sound design tools.
-In addition, more than 3000 free instruments can be downloaded from the growing User Library.
-All of Reaktor's instruments can be freely examined, customized or taken apart; Reaktor is a tool that effectively encourages reverse engineering.
-The free, limited version called Reaktor Player is software that allows musicians to play NI-released Reaktor instruments, but not edit or reverse-engineer them.
+It is supplied with many ready-to-use instruments and effects.
+In addition, free instruments can be downloaded from the User Library.
+All of Reaktor's instruments can be freely examined, customized, or taken apart, encouraging reverse engineering.
+The free, limited version called Reaktor Player allows musicians to play NI-released Reaktor instruments, but not edit or reverse-engineer them.

 Development history

 Early development

-In 1996, Native Instruments released Generator version 0.96 - a modular synthesizer for PC, requiring a proprietary audio card for low-latency operation.
-By 1998, Native Instruments redesigned the program to include new hierarchy, and integrated third-party drivers for use with any standard Windows sound card.
+In 1996, Native Instruments released Generator version 0.96 – a modular synthesizer for PC, requiring a proprietary audio card for low-latency operation.
+By 1998, Native Instruments redesigned the program to include a new hierarchy, and integrated third-party drivers for use with any standard Windows sound card.
 By 1999, Reaktor 2.0 (a.k.a.
 Generator/Transformator) was released for Windows and Macintosh.
-Integrated real-time display of filters and envelopes and granular synthesis are among most notable features.
-Plug-in support for VST, VSTi, Direct Connect, MOTU, and DirectX formats is integrated by 2000 (software version 2.3).
+Integrated real-time display of filters and envelopes and granular synthesis are among the most notable features.
+With the release of software version 2.3 in 2000, plug-in support for VST, VSTi, Direct Connect, MOTU, and DirectX formats was integrated.

 With version 3.0 (released in 2001), Native Instruments introduced a redesigned audio engine and new graphic design.
 Further expansion of synthesis and sampling modules, addition of new control-based modules (XY control) and data management (event tables) greatly expands the abilities of the program.
 The earliest version to really resemble the modern incarnation of the software is version 3.5, which improved greatly in VST performance and sample handling.
 Reaktor 3.5 is the first release that features full cross-platform compatibility.

-Reaktor 4 was a major enhancement in terms of stability, instrument library, GUI, and VSTi ease-of-use in external sequencers.
+Reaktor 4 enhanced stability, instrument library, GUI, and VSTi ease-of-use in external sequencers.
 It shipped almost six months behind schedule.

 Version 5

 In 2003 Native Instruments hired Vadim Zavalishin, developer of the Sync Modular software package.
 Zavalishin ceased the development of his software, yet integrated a deeper DSP-level operation within Reaktor, known as Reaktor Core Technology.
 His contributions, along with those of Reaktor Core developer Martijn Zwartjes, were released within Reaktor 5 in April 2005.
 Core Technology initially confused a lot of instrument designers because of its complexity, but is now steadily making its way into new instruments and ensembles.

-Reaktor 5.1, released on 22 December 2005, and presented as a Christmas present, features new Core Cell modules, and a new series of FX and ensembles.
-Also a number of bug fixes were implemented.
+Reaktor 5.1, released on 22 December 2005, featured new Core Cell modules, and a new series of FX and ensembles.
+A number of bug fixes was also implemented.
 The release of Reaktor 5.5 was announced for 1 September 2010.
-It features a revised interface as well as other changes.
+It featured a revised interface as well as other changes.